Stock market today: Asian stocks follow Wall Street rise, but Nvidia tumbles again as AI mania cools

 The Fed has been keeping the federal funds rate at the highest level in more than 20 years, hoping to grind down on the economy just enough to get inflation under control.

-In other dealings Tuesday, U.S. benchmark crude oil gave up 1 cent to $81.62 per barrel in electronic trading on the New York Mercantile Exchange.
+In other dealings Tuesday, U.S. benchmark crude oil rose 6 cents to $81.69 per barrel in electronic trading on the New York Mercantile Exchange.

 The euro rose to $1.0736 from $1.0732.